 There are still a large number of people who skip the ads at the top of the page, and even skip the Google Maps listings, and go right to the natural results.
 This cannot be ignored, therefore a local SEO plan for dentists should be in place to get your dental practice high on the first page, in the natural results for your practice.

 With youtube being the second biggest search engine in the world, are capitalizing on it!
 I have worked with many dentists who have a youtube channel and a few videos, but they are not optimized to get search results, so they sit in youtube in oblivion.

 As mentioned above, it is crucial you monitor and manage your online reputation.
 This is hugely time-consuming if you have one of your staff do it, but it is a must when someone posts a negative review about your practice.
 You need to be “on it’ and interact immediately with that patient via that specific review site, whether it be Google+, Yelp, Doctoroogle, Healthgrades, or any of the other dozens of review sites online.

 I’m becoming less and less of a fan for Facebook, but your patients are on it!
 For sure!
 And a good marketing plan positions you EVERYWHERE your patients are, so making sure to update your Facebook page, and ENGAGE with your patients in there is important to your practice and even your brand.

 The younger generation is exploding on Twitter!
-I have 2 children in their teens, and my 15 year old daughter is tweeting all day.
+I have 2 children, and my 21-year-old daughter is tweeting all day.
 If you are a general dentist servicing families, you can be assured your teenage patients are on Twitter, so engaging with them will grow your brand even more locally.